 Josh Allen accounts for 3 touchdowns as Bills escape with 24-22 victory over Chargers

-Allen ran for two TDs and threw for one, becoming the first player in NFL history with four consecutive seasons with 40 combined touchdowns.
+Allen became the first player in NFL history with four consecutive seasons of 40 combined touchdowns and the second quarterback to reach 50 career rushing scores.

-Bass’ go-ahead kick capped a 13-play, 64-yard drive that included Allen’s 15-yard completion to Khalil Shakir on third down.

-“When you play a team with nothing to lose, they’re dangerous.
-We gutted it out and found a way,” said Allen, who completed 15 of 21 passes for 237 yards with an interception.
+“It’s tough because when you’re playing a team with nothing to lose, that’s a dangerous team.
+We gutted it out and we found a way,” said Allen, who completed 15 of 21 passes for 237 yards with an interception.
 “This is our playoffs.
-It doesn’t matter how we get it done, just get it done.”
+It didn’t matter how we get them done, just get them done.”

 The Bills (9-6) have won four of their last five.
-They are competing with Indianapolis and Houston (both 8-6) for the two final playoff spots in the AFC.
-Buffalo got some help earlier in the day when Pittsburgh beat Cincinnati.
+Buffalo’s playoff chances got some help earlier in the day when Pittsburgh beat Cincinnati.

+Indianapolis and Houston are both 8-6 and hold the tiebreaker over the Bills by virtue of a better conference record.
+If either team loses, Buffalo would control one of the AFC’s final two spots heading into the last two weeks of the season.

+Buffalo fell behind 10-0 early in the second quarter but rallied from a double-digit deficit to win for the fourth time since Sean McDermott became coach in 2017.

 Cameron Dicker kicked a career-high five field goals and Easton Stick passed for 210 yards for Los Angeles (5-10), which has lost six of seven.

 “I think we went into this game thinking it was going to be a heavyweight fight, and we wanted to have a chance at the end for a knockout,” Smith said.
-“We were going to play it a little close to the vest, the team knew that.
+“We were going to play it a little close to the vest.
 Get points on the board and give ourself a chance to win, and that’s the way it went.
 Came up a little bit short.”

+Allen had four completions on the 13-play, 64-yard game-winning drive, including a 15-yard reception by Khalil Shakir on third-and-4 at the LA 28 line with 2:29 remaining.
+Shakir got up after making the catch and ran to the end zone, and officials signaled a touchdown, but a replay review determined he was down by contact.

+“As an offense we want to score a touchdown and put them in an even more difficult situation.
+Obviously not scoring there allowed us to run down the clock down and they wasted their third and final timeout,” Allen said.

 Allen leads the league with 40 total touchdowns (27 passing, 13 rushing).
-With his 2-yard run off right tackle late in the second quarter, he became the second quarterback in NFL history with at least 50 rushing scores.
-Cam Newton was the first and finished with 75 in his 10-year career.
+His 2-yard run off right tackle with 38 seconds remaining in the second quarter gave the Bills a 14-10 lead.

+Allen had a 1-yard sneak late in the third quarter — his 51st career rushing TD — to make it 21-13.
+Allen benefited from a late push by running back Latavius Murray.

-Davis, who had not caught a pass in the past two games after having six receptions for 105 yards against Philadelphia, had four receptions for a season-high 130 yards, including a 57-yard touchdown in the second quarter.
+Gabe Davis, who had not caught a pass in the past two games after having six receptions for 105 yards against Philadelphia, had four receptions for a season-high 130 yards, including a 57-yard touchdown early in the second quarter to get the Bills within 10-7.

+Allen scrambled right and found Davis open downfield.
+Davis hauled in the pass at the Chargers 19 and beat linebacker Kenneth Murray into the end zone.
+It was Allen’s second-longest completion of the season.

 Stick, making his second NFL start in place of the injured Justin Herbert, was 23 of 33 passing and rushed for a touchdown.